Best practices for Azure SQL Data Warehouse

 Use DMVs to monitor and optimize your queries

 SQL Data Warehouse has several DMVs which can be used to monitor query execution.
 The monitoring article below walks through step-by-step instructions on how to look at the details of an executing query.
 To quickly find queries in these DMVs, using the LABEL option with your queries can help.

 See also Monitor your workload using DMVs, LABEL, OPTION, sys.dm_exec_sessions, sys.dm_pdw_exec_requests, sys.dm_pdw_request_steps, sys.dm_pdw_sql_requests, sys.dm_pdw_dms_workers, DBCC PDW_SHOWEXECUTIONPLAN, sys.dm_pdw_waits

 Also see our Troubleshooting article for common issues and solutions.

 If you didn't find what you were looking for in this article, try using the "Search for docs" on the left side of this page to search all of the Azure SQL Data Warehouse documents.
-The Azure SQL Data Warehouse MSDN Forum was create as a place for you to ask questions to other users and to the SQL Data Warehouse Product Group.
+The Azure SQL Data Warehouse Forum is a place for you to ask questions to other users and to the SQL Data Warehouse Product Group.
 We actively monitor this forum to ensure that your questions are answered either by another user or one of us.
 If you prefer to ask your questions on Stack Overflow, we also have an Azure SQL Data Warehouse Stack Overflow Forum.

 Finally, please do use the Azure SQL Data Warehouse Feedback page to make feature requests.
 Adding your requests or up-voting other requests really helps us prioritize features.